GuillaumeSmaha/youtube-webos-cobalt-app/README.md

 ## Build Cobalt

-If you don't trusted, pre-compiled version stored in `cobalt-bin`, you can build them yourself.
+If you need to update Cobalt patches or if you don't trusted pre-compiled version stored in `cobalt-bin`, you can build them yourself.

 The building process is:
 - Clone cobalt repository